layer-3/docs/docs/legacy/glossary.md

 #### Whitepaper

-A whitepaper is an informational document issued by a company or [not-for-profit ](https://www.investopedia.com/terms/n/not-for-profit.asp)organization to promote or highlight the features of a solution, product, or service that it offers or plans to offer.
+A whitepaper is an informational document issued by a company or [not-for-profit](https://www.investopedia.com/terms/n/not-for-profit.asp)organization to promote or highlight the features of a solution, product, or service that it offers or plans to offer.
 Our Whitepaper can be found [here](../../docs-hub/whitepaper.md).&#x20;

 ## X